lucaschultz/vulnerable-web-applications/README.md

 ### Express Application

 Ensure you have [Node.js](https://nodejs.org/en) installed.
 We suggest using [nvm](https://github.com/nvm-sh/nvm) for installation if you have not done so already.
-Once Node.js is installed, open your shell and navigate to the ￼`express-application`￼ directory.
-Run ￼
+Once Node.js is installed, open your shell and navigate to the [`express_application` directory](./express_application).
+Run

 ```sh
 npm install